 Property Insurance for Small Business

-In 2014, there were 119 natural disasters that wreaked havoc on small business properties.
+Recently, there were 119 natural disasters that wreaked havoc on small business properties.
 As companies scrambled to repair damages, only 61% of losses were covered, leaving $9.7 billion in uncovered damage for business owners to shoulder on their own.
 Insurance companies pay out billions of dollars each year to cover catastrophic property losses to small businesses.
-In fact, in 2014, $2.177 billion was paid to Texas businesses for catastrophic losses.
+In fact, in recent years, $2.177 billion was paid to Texas businesses for catastrophic losses.
 If your commercial property is damaged due to a natural disaster, having the best business insurance will protect you and offer you the resources necessary to repair any damage.

 Employee Coverages for Small Business

 Every Grand Rapids small business should be armed with the right policies for worker’s compensation, employee health insurance, and employee life insurance.
-In 2013, Michigan businesses spent $1,134,005 on insurance premiums, the 39th ranking state for highest premiums spent.
-The annual cost of healthcare for small businesses in Michigan was 5% lower than the national average in 2013, with a single person plan costing $5,321 and a family plan costing $15,242.
+In recent years, Michigan businesses spent $1,134,005 on insurance premiums, the 39th ranking state for highest premiums spent.
+The annual cost of healthcare for small businesses in Michigan was 5% lower than the national average, with a single person plan costing $5,321 and a family plan costing $15,242.
 As healthcare costs increase, business insurance becomes more vital than ever before to cover worker’s compensation claims and to provide affordable healthcare for employees.

 Cyber Crime Insurance for Small Business